mjhoffmeister/Hydra.NET.EntryPoint/README.md

 ### AddEntryPoint extension method

-The extension method `AddEntryPoint` is provided to add the `EntryPoint` class definition and entry point URL to `ApiDocumentation`.
+The extension method `AddEntryPoint` is provided to add the entry point class definitions and entry point URL to `ApiDocumentation`.

 ```csharp
 var apiDocumentation = new ApiDocumentation(